-This was one of the default blog posts that popped up when creating this site.
+This was one of the default blog post titles that popped up when creating this site.
 So, I thought… “What can we learn from plants?”
 The answer is NOTHING.
 Plants can’t speak, convey emotion, or even sing well.
 Yes I know you’re probably thinking that we can learn stuff through observation and collecting empirical data… but have you ever seen a plant on improv night?
 Let’s just say they lack a sense of humor as well.
 It’s no wonder they evolved to be food.

 Bottom line is… I’m not a hater.
 I regularly eat many yummy plants.
 Often breathe the oxygen they produce.
 But can I learn anything from them?
 Well, until I see a plant giving a lecture at local university, or teaching at a local high school (which actually may be an improvement in some places), I’m gonna stick with “NO.”